UltraMessaging/um_troubleshoot/README.md

 In the "Apply a display filter..." box, enter "lbtrm.nak", "Enter".
 The first displayed packet should be #111.
+This is a NAK that the receiver sent back to the source.
 ````
 111 1.281 ...
 NAK 2 naks Port 12090 ID 0xf9d74f3e
 ````

-Select 111.
-The "Info" column should be, "NAK 2 naks Port 12090 ID 0xf9d74f3e".
-This was sent by the subscriber to the publisher.
 The "ID" is the session ID.
 So this NAK corresponds to the transport session "3e".